Programs of Study

 - All required major coursework with a minimum cumulative G.P.A. of 2.0.

-- All Pamplin Professional Preparation Program (P4) requirements.
+- All components of the Pamplin Professional Preparation Program (P4).

-- All components of the Global Acumen requirement.
+- All components of the Global Acumen program.